 At Little Wild Early Learning, we offer the children we care for an environment rich in wonder and curiosity with an emergent curriculum and learning through play philosophy.
 As we follow the interests of the children, encouraging them to dive deeper into surface interests and document their learning process, we create a chance for deeper learning.
 Pedagogical experts urge us to create an environment that teaches the "Four C's": critical thinking, communication, collaboration and creativity.
 Our program offers opportunities for learning through nature, the arts, music/movement and early S.T.E.M. (science, technology, engineering and maths).
 Through self guided exploration and discovery alongside positive social interactions, the children of Little Wild Early Learning will be taking the most important first steps towards future happiness and academic success.

-Our daily schedule consists of free play learning, teacher led experiences, outdoor exploration, rest time, meal times and weekly extra's such as yoga, music, art and intergenerational community connections.
-During the month a professional yoga instructor and art teacher will host fun filled, age appropriate classes.
+Our daily schedule consists of free play learning, teacher led experiences, outdoor exploration, rest time, meal times, yoga, music and art.
+We also offer monthly extra's such as yoga, and intergenerational community connections

 Community connection is something that Little Wild Early Learning strongly values, which is why we have partnered